All Episodes

 Well, that's cool.

-Well, we'll then do 8, 9, 10, and 11.
+Well, we're going to do 8, 9, 10, and 11.

-Greetings, my friends, and welcome, Rush Limbaugh, the EIB network, the Limbaugh Institute for advanced conservative studies.
+Greetings, my friends, and welcome, Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 What a day.